The Deck Handbook: Part 10 Staining, Sealing & Maintaining Your Deck

 Routine Deck Maintenance

-Wood decks need be recoated less often.
-New wood sealants are available that last five years and more.
-But, every deck needs to be, at minimum, inspected and thoroughly washed every year.
+Decks need to be recoated less often these days.
+The power washing and sealing every spring is a thing of the past.
+Some new wood sealants last five years and more.
+But, every deck needs to be, at minimum, inspected and thoroughly washed every year — just washed, not power washed.
 So, it's best to understand what your deck is made of and the maintenance schedule you should follow for a long-lasting deck.
 Here is the process we follow to clean and reseal a deck.